Liberal Arts Level 7: Classics of Christendom Literature

-- Type sufficiently well to transcribe paragraphs without frustration
+- Type well enough to transcribe paragraphs without frustration

 How much time will students spend on homework?

-This varies by student according to his or her pace.
-However, students are generally assigned about 1.5–2.5 hours of reading each week.
+This varies according to each student’s pace.
+However, students are assigned approximately 1.5–2.5 hours of reading each week.
 Additional time may be required to supplement their own studying and paper or project development.

 How does this course compare to the middle-school medieval literature course?

 The chief differences between the middle-school and upper-school levels for this course are noted below.
 While there will be some overlap of content taught, the upper-school course will be much more challenging and assume students taking the course are more mature, have more background knowledge, and possess greater facility in reading, writing, and scholarship.